Do you know which supplements you should AVOID before getting Cosmetic Injections such as Dermal Fillers?

 Sandra Wallace is a Senior Injecting Nurse (RN Division 1) with over 20 years of experience providing Cosmetic Injections including Anti-Wrinkle Injections and Fillers for Cheeks, Lips, Chins and other areas of the face.

-To schedule an appointment with Sandra at Hawthorn East locations, phone (03) 8849 1400 and ask to schedule an Injectables Skin Assessment and treatment.
+To schedule an appointment with Sandra at Hawthorn East, phone (03) 8849 1400 and ask to schedule an Injectables Skin Assessment and treatment.